How to Save $10000 in a Year - BF Blog

 Car

 Based on your driving needs eliminate your second car or the one car you own.
 My son recently moved to an urban city and with the headache of finding parking and avoiding parking tickets owning a car was more of a headache.
-Besides the convenience of public transportation, it was an easy decision for him.
-Thus, he saved a lot by eliminating tickets, his car note, and car insurance.
+Besides the convenience of public transportation, it was one of the best financial decisions he made for himself.
+Thus, he saved a lot by eliminating tickets, his carnote, and car insurance.
 Therefore, he had an instant $400 a month to add to his savings.

 Also, consider refinancing your car note.
 If you have been making all your payments on time and your credit score is good or has improved to good then refinance.
 You should re-negotiate to a lower interest rate with a shorter term that can save you money.